The Forum, Tunbridge Wells: History

 The Forum was the brainchild of four friends: Michael Oyarzabal, Peter Hoare, Jason Dormon, and Mark Davyd, two of whom had previously been involved with the Rumble Club, an irregular music event that took place in a variety of locations in Tunbridge Wells during the period 1988 to 1992 – bringing bands such as The Boo Radleys, Lush and Green Day to the area.
 It was the success of The Rumble Club that prompted them to seek a permanent location for their own venue.

 The Forum opened as a new music venue in January 1993 in a building on Tunbridge Wells Common which had been built as a public cold bath and was subsequently a public toilet and then a brass rubbing centre.
 It has since hosted a number of acts who have gone on to achieve significant commercial success.

 In 2007, The Forum produced a parody of the cover of Sgt.
 Pepper's Lonely Hearts Club Band, showing a selection of the better known acts that had played at the venue.

 In 2010, The Forum and one of its founders Jason Dormon were featured in The Independents "Happy List", profiling people who make Britain a better place to live.

 In 2012, the NME voted the venue as Britain's Best Small Venue.

-The Forum has been credited as a key influence by people from the local area who have become successful in the music industry - including Jeremy Pritchard of Everything Everything and Slaves.
+The Forum has been credited as a key influence by people from the local area who have become successful in the music industry, including Jeremy Pritchard of Everything Everything and Slaves.

 Notable acts

 Many acts have appeared at The Forum, towards the beginning of careers that saw them go onto significant commercial success.
-These have included Adele, Biffy Clyro, Coldplay, Ellie Goulding, Green Day, IDLES, The Libertines, Mumford & Sons, Muse, Oasis, Royal Blood, The Vaccines, We Are Scientists and Wolf Alice.
+These have included Adele, Biffy Clyro, Coldplay, Ellie Goulding, Green Day, IDLES, The Libertines, Mumford & Sons, Muse, Oasis, Royal Blood, The Vaccines, and Wolf Alice.

 In addition, The Forum has been used as a venue for more established acts who are playing warmup or smaller shows.
-These have included Ash, The Divine Comedy, Enter Shikari, Foals, Frank Turner, Graham Coxon, Joeyfat, Keane, Rag'n'Bone Man, and Wheatus.
+These have included Ash, The Divine Comedy, Enter Shikari, Foals, Frank Turner, Graham Coxon, Keane, and Rag'n'Bone Man.